bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-JavaScript supports, as some other programming languages, two styles of comments.
+<p>JavaScript supports, as some other programming languages, two styles of
+comments.
 Namely, any text written after two slash characters up to the end of a line is treated as a single line comment and is ignored by JavaScript.
 Also, text written between slash star and star slash characters is also treated as a comment.
 You can span these comments over multiple lines.
-You can&apos;t, however, nest comments, as it will result in a syntax error shown in your console.
+You can&apos;t, however, nest comments, as it will result in a syntax error shown in your console.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 20 variables (15) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">